Lemon Popsicle: Box office

 Lemon Popsicle became an immediate commercial success; by December 1978, the film had sold 1,268,000 tickets in its native country and grossed IL12.5 million.
 It was circulated in 700 prints in Europe, where it earned $650,000 during the same period.
 In total, it sold 1,350,000 tickets in the state, becoming the highest-grossing Israeli picture in history.
 In West Germany, it reached the 11th place at the 1978 box office, with 2.7 million tickets sold.
 Lemon Popsicle also gained considerable popularity in the rest of Europe and in Japan.
 It was nominated for the Golden Globe Award for Best Foreign Language Film in the 36th Golden Globe Awards, losing to Ingmar Bergman's Autumn Sonata.
 The film was also selected as the Israeli entry for the Best Foreign Language Film at the 51st Academy Awards, but was not accepted as a nominee.

 Sequels

 The series became a success in Germany under the name Eis am Stiel.
 Most of the films were also dubbed into English and were released in both the United States and United Kingdom.
 Since the release of Lemon Popsicle, seven official sequels have been made.
 These were Going Steady (Yotzim Kavua) (1979), Hot Bubblegum (Shifshuf Naim) (1981), Private Popsicle (Sapiches) (1982), Baby Love (Roman Za'ir) (1984), Up Your Anchor (Harimu Ogen) (1985), Young Love (Ahava Tzeira) (1987) and Summertime Blues (Blues La-Kayitz) (1988).
 A spin-off film, Private Manoeuvres (Sababa), starring Zachi Noy as Yudale, appeared in 1983, and a reboot film, The Party Goes On (Hahagiga Nimshehet), which featured Noy as a restaurant owner, was released in 2001.

 Hot Bubblegum

 Hot Bubblegum (Hebrew: Shifshuf Naim) is the third film in the Lemon Popsicle series, set in Tel Aviv and released in 1981.

 Synopsis

-Three high school seniors preparing for final exams in the early 1960s have the normal teenage concerns about girls, sex and relationships.
-They try to find out if going steady with one girlfriend is better or if changing girlfriends all the time makes for too many complications.
-By the end of summer, all things get better.